PHYSICS 1200 - Physics IB

 General Course Information

-Course Code PHYSICS 1200 Course Physics IB Coordinating Unit School of Chemistry & Physics Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 7 hours per week Prerequisites PHYSICS 1100 Corequisites MATHS 1012 - students may be permitted to enrol in Physics IB concurrently with MATHS 1011 on application to Head of Discipline Incompatible PHYSICS 1201 Assumed Knowledge MATHS 1011 or MATHS 1013 Course Description This calculus-based course completes the Level I sequence for a major in physics, and also provides a quantitative understanding of physics concepts applicable in biological and geological sciences and in Engineering.
+Course Code PHYSICS 1200 Course Physics IB Coordinating Unit School of Physical Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 7 hours per week Available for Study Abroad and Exchange Y Prerequisites PHYSICS 1100 - other students may apply to Head of Physics for exemption Corequisites MATHS 1012 - students may be permitted to enrol in Physics IB concurrently with MATHS 1011 on application to Head of Discipline Incompatible PHYSICS 1201 Assumed Knowledge MATHS 1011 or MATHS 1013 Course Description This calculus-based course completes the Level I sequence for a major in physics, and also provides a quantitative understanding of physics concepts applicable in biological and geological sciences and in Engineering.